 - Using computer resources for personal profit, commercial business, gambling, pornography, or for political purposes is prohibited.

 - Any attempt to compromise the security at UACCM or any other site.

 - Unsolicited e-mail (SPAM) sent to all students or a large group of individuals is not permitted unless it is being sent by college approved clubs, employees regarding college related fund raisers or activities with the approval of their supervisor, or the administration.
-All mass mailing to the students by clubs must be approved by the faculty sponsor, Vice Chancellor of Student Services, or Computer Services.
+All mass mailing to the students by clubs must be approved by the club sponsor, Vice Chancellor of Student Services, or Computer Services.

 - Spoofing or obscuring the true identity of the sender of any e-mail message, computer account, or signature line.

 - Changing the settings on any computer equipment, electronic equipment, or software applications.